LOTS of ideas to help you design your dream home, no matter your flat layout.

 You can also max out your small space with clever multipurpose carpentry, like this living room nook that converts into a cosy dining space for two with a pull-out dining table.

-View this project by TM Designers
+View this project by Ovon Design

 a) Hack the junior bedroom wall to expand your living room…

-View this project by The Interior Lab
+View this project by R INTERIOR | R 设计团队

-If you’re planning on having kids in the near future, it’s definitely prudent to keep your junior bedroom intact.
+If you’re planning on having kids in the near future, it’s definitely prudent to keep your spare bedroom intact.
 But if you aren’t, you can hack the wall to expand your living room, or turn it into an open-concept study.

 For this house, the homeowners hacked the junior bedroom wall to make room for a study with plenty of elbow space.
+And to keep the space fluid, they opted for a freestanding TV mounted atop an easel-type stand, which can easily be moved around depending on the occasion.

 b) …or replace walls with glass partitions for a defined but open space